Kasmilus/WeightTracker/README.md

 https://kasmilus.github.io/WeightTracker/index.html

 ## Issues
-It needs some work.
-There are some hard coded parts, some little bugs.
+It is just a short project hosted on github pages so no database, users are hard coded.

 ## Credits
 I used [this](https://www.youtube.com/watch?v=NYq9J-Eur9U) tutorial as a starting point.